estruyf/vscode-spfx-essentials/README.md

 Currently the following extensions are included in the package:

-[Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) - Debug your JavaScript code running in Google Chrome from VS Code.
-You can find the configuration for this in the following article: [debug SharePoint Framework solutions in Visual Studio Code](https://dev.office.com/sharepoint/docs/spfx/debug-in-vscode)

 [Editor Config](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - EditorConfig for VS Code.
 This extension can maintain consistent settings between editors.
 By default, a new SPFx project will already contain a `.editorconfig` file.

 [JSON to TS](https://marketplace.visualstudio.com/items?itemName=MariusAlchimavicius.json-to-ts) - Converts JSON objects to TypeScript interfaces.
 This will save you a lot of time creating new interfaces.